tuzig/www.tuzig.com/content/pages/about.md

 and Daniella.

 Coding is my hobby for over 30 years.
-My first computer was an Atari 400 and my first professional gig was in Israeli Air Force, maintaining the fortran code for the F16 flight simulator.
+My first computer was an Atari 400 and my first professional gig was in Israeli Air Force, maintaining the Fortran code for the F16 flight simulator.

 ![tibetan family](/images/tibet.png)

 Two weeks after my discharge in 1992 I went for a big trip.
-I travelled by train across eastern europe and through kazakhstan into eastern china.
+I travelled by train across eastern Europe and through Kazakhstan into eastern china.
 I ended the Trip in Goa by the Indian Ocean from where I flew home after four months of travel by land and sea and seeing the everest close by